w3f/Grants-Program/applications/research-open-gov.md

 ## Project Details

+This is a response to the following request for proposal: https://grants.web3.foundation/docs/RFPs/action_research_opengov

 ### Abstract

 The proposed research project aims to conduct action research on OpenGov systems, particularly focusing on mechanisms of decentralized governance, participatory decision-making, and the application of governance frameworks within the Polkadot and Kusama ecosystems.
 The objective is to assess the effectiveness of these systems and provide actionable insights to improve the governance processes.